pablodenadai/angular2-seed-project/CONTRIBUTING.md

 - Camel case with first letter upper-case
 - In general prefer single words.
 (This is so that when appending `Proto` or `Factory` the class is still reasonable to work with.)
 - Should not end with `Impl` or any other word which describes a specific implementation of an interface.

-#### Interfaces:
-- Follow the same rules as Classes
-- Should not have `I` or `Interface` in the name or any other way of identifying it as an interface.

 #### Methods and functions:
 - Example: `bootstrap`, `someMethod`